Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 Gifts of Life Insurance

 You can donate a life insurance policy to us or simply name us as the beneficiary.
 For the gift of a paid-up policy, you will receive an income tax deduction equal to the lesser of the cash value of the policy or the total premiums paid.
-To qualify for the federal charitable contribution deduction on a gift of an existing policy, you must name us as owner and beneficiary
+To qualify for the federal charitable contribution deduction on a gift of an existing policy, you must name Fuzzy Friends Rescue as owner and beneficiary.

 Gifts of Securities: Closely Held Stock